-We’re already part way through 2019 and it’s easy to see what trends have continued to thrive in the fitness universe.
+We’re already almost through the year and it’s easy to see what trends have continued to thrive in the fitness universe.
 If you’re on the hunt for effective, fun, and most importantly, fresh fitness ideas to get you out of an exercise slump and into a daily routine, don’t miss these 8 fitness trends to keep an eye on:

 Some may call crawling the latest health ‘fad’ but it has loads of trainers dropping to the ground.
 What is crawling exactly?
 Well just what it sounds like.
 On your hands and knees, crawl across the floor getting as low to the ground as possible.
 This low-impact exercise engages most of the muscle groups, even ones you might not have felt before, and can be made more challenging by moving towards a ‘bear crawl’ where elbows and knees are lifted off the ground.
 Believed to burn up to 1,000 calories an hour, crawling may just be coming to a gym near you if it hasn’t already.